 What is Forecasting?

-Forecasting refers to predicting what will happen in the future by taking into consideration the events in the past and present.
+Forecasting refers to the practice of predicting what will happen in the future by taking into consideration events in the past and present.
 Basically, it is a decision-making tool that helps businesses cope with the impact of the future’s uncertainty by examining historical data and trends.
 It is a planning tool that enables businesses to chart their next moves and create budgets that will hopefully cover whatever uncertainties may occur.

 Budgeting vs. Forecasting

 One thing that is definitely true is that budgeting and forecasting are both tools that help businesses plan for their future.
 However, the two are distinctly different in many ways.
 Let’s consider the following points:

 - Budgeting involves creating a statement that consists of numerous financial activities of a company for a specific period, such as projected revenue, expenses, cash flow, and investments.
 It is usually not conducted solely by one department, say, the finance department, because it requires input from other departments in order to come up with a holistic and detailed report.
 Therefore, the budgeting process takes time to complete.
 The company uses the budget to guide it in its financial activities.

-- While budgets are usually made for the entire year, forecasts are usually updated monthly or quarterly.
-Through forecasting, a company is able to adjust its budget and allocate more funds into a department, as needed, depending on what is foreseen.
+- While budgets are usually made for an entire year, forecasts are usually updated monthly or quarterly.
+Through forecasting, a company is able to adjust its budget and allocate more funds to a department, as needed, depending on what is foreseen.
 In summary, budgets depend on the forecast.

 Businesses choose between two basic methods when they want to predict what can possibly happen in the future, namely, qualitative and quantitative methods.

 1. Qualitative method

-Otherwise known as the judgmental method, qualitative forecasting results in subjective results because they consist of the personal judgments by experts or forecasters.
-They are also often biased because they are based on the expert’s knowledge, intuition, and experience, and rarely on data, making the process non-mathematical.
+Otherwise known as the judgmental method, qualitative forecasting offers subjective results, as it is comprised of personal judgments by experts or forecasters.
+Forecasts are often biased because they are based on the expert’s knowledge, intuition, and experience, and rarely on data, making the process non-mathematical.